mAAdhaTTah/brookjs/docs/source/events.md

 // { type: CLICK }
 ```

-It also has a property for each of the substreams that make up the merged stream, allowing the calling code to create new streams from the pieces that make up the merged stream.
+`events$` also has a property for each of the substreams that make up the merged stream, allowing the calling code to create new streams from the pieces that make up the merged stream.

 ## Configuration Object